 Like India, most independent Caribbean economies are medium-income, but economic conditions lend to an abundance of lifestyle diseases.
 In 2010, The University of the West Indies held an international symposium in conjunction with the High Commission of India, concluding that Trinidad and Tobago, a high-income economy and leader in the region, must advance Ayurveda and bush medicine in South America and the Caribbean to mitigate the impact of poor health economics.
 Additionally, island economies depend on tourism, with health and wellness tourism forming a part of this economic niche.
 Health and wellness retreats flourish in islands such as Dominica, Tobago, Antigua, Anguilla, and throughout the region.
 Consequently, regional organizations such as the Caribbean Tourism Organization seek to harness the market through standardization of healing practices.

-Creating a recognizable and viable system of natural medicine in the Caribbean has its challenges largely because this method of health care has flourished precisely because of its non-institutional character and its universal accessibility.
+Creating a recognizable and viable system of natural medicine in the Caribbean has its challenges largely because this method of health care has flourished precisely because of its non-institutional character and its universal accessibility which today includes physiotherapy, as it is not invasive and works on stimulating the body for healing, click for more info.
 An additional barrier is the tumultuous nature of Caribbean history itself, particularly following the independence era that began in the 1960s.
 Most islands experienced independence around this time, with the exception of regions such as Haiti and a few other islands that remain French, British, or American colonies.
 Caribbean nationhood has further unveiled many economic and socio-political difficulties, including racial rivalries between Afro-Caribbeans, Indo-Caribbeans, and other ethnicities.
 Yet, herbal medicinal practices have breached these racial divides.
 So, while the regional political machinery continues to debate over the best methods to implement universal health care, some form of universal care is in practice on the ground as the everyday person continues to use natural methods to care for themselves and their families.

 Article written by Sai Ayurvedic College's very own student graduate, Xenobia N. Delgado, PhD, Certified Ayurvedic Counselor.
 Article also appeared in ayurvedanama.org